In this article

 Blue Mesa Reservoir is the kokanee salmon capital of Colorado and produces big lake trout.
 Spinney Mountain Reservoir, Eleven Mile, and Antero offer trophy stillwater trout, while Pueblo Reservoir holds walleye, wiper, and bass.

-Find more Colorado waters in GilledIt's directory at /us/fishing-pond-directory/colorado.
+Find more Colorado waters in GilledIt's Colorado directory.

 Frequently Asked Questions